 A Colorado-based pyramid and Ponzi scheme that boasts returns of 700 percent has been charged with fraud by the U. S. Securities and Exchange Commission (“SEC”).
 Since April 2014, Kristin Johnson and Troy Barnes who operated under “The Achieve Community,” have fraudulently raised almost $4 million from investors.

-Through website promotion and videos, the schemers seduced investors by requesting a $50 purchasing fee and promised that they’d receive a $400 payout on each investor they signed up within three to six months.
+Through website promotion and videos, the schemers seduced investors by requesting a $50 purchasing fee and promised that they’d receive a $400 payout on each investor they signed up with within three to six months.
 This scheme, which operates like any other pyramid scheme, pays returns to older investors with fund from new investors.

 “Johnson and Barnes allegedly claim to be operating a successful investment program when in fact they are taking funds from new investors to pay phony profits to earlier investors,” said Julie Lutz, Director of the SEC’s Denver Regional Office.